EXPLORING

 If you are interested in getting involved in dialogue, see below to find out more about our dialogue network and training.

-Check out our interview with Humanists UK’s Dialogue Officer for an insight into why humanists engage in dialogue.
+Check out our interviews with Humanists UK’s Dialogue Officer and with Dialogue Network member, Hannah McKerchar, for insights into why humanists engage in dialogue.

 What do we mean by ‘dialogue’?